2024–2025 Indian farmers' protest

-The 2024–2025 Indian farmers' protest is the second round of continuous protests and road blockades initiated by farmers in the northern states of Punjab and Haryana on 13 February 2024, primarily located at Punjab's Shambhu border.
-The main demands of the protests include securing legal assurance for the Minimum Support Price (MSP) mechanism for all crops and complete loan relief or debt cancellation for all farmers.
+The 2024–2025 Indian farmers' protest was the second round of continuous protests and road blockades initiated by farmers in the northern states of Punjab and Haryana on 13 February 2024, primarily located at Punjab's Shambhu border.
+The main demands of the protests included securing legal assurance for the Minimum Support Price (MSP) mechanism for all crops and complete loan relief or debt cancellation for all farmers.

 Background

 In September 2020, the Parliament enacted three bills: the Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020; the Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Bill, 2020; and the Essential Commodities (Amendment) Bill, 2020.
 The administration claims that such laws would diminish the government's involvement in agriculture and create greater opportunities for the private sector.
 The farmers were concerned that eliminating government protections would make them vulnerable to businesses.

 In 2021, farmers protested against these laws.
 Over 200 farmers' organisations joined the protest.
 On November 19, 2021, Prime Minister Narendra Modi declared that the centre had chosen to revoke the three agriculture laws passed by Parliament in the year 2020.

-The farmers are protesting once more, alleging that the government has failed to fulfil the promises made in 2020–2021.
-They also blame the government for not attempting to double their incomes.
+The farmers protested once more, alleging that the government failed to fulfil the promises made in 2020–2021.
+They also blamed the government for not attempting to double their incomes.
 Samyukta Kisan Morcha (SKM) organised a statewide rural and industrial strike to show displeasure with the government.